-- (A) Category A medical conditions shall include the following: - (i) Type 1 diabetes unless a candidate meets all of the following criteria: - (I) Is maintained by a physician knowledgeable in current management of diabetes mellitus on a basal/bolus (can include subcutaneous insulin fusion pump) regimen using insulin analogs. - (II) Has demonstrated over a period of at least 1 year the motivation and understanding required to closely monitor and control capillary blood glucose levels through nutritional therapyand insulin administration.
-Assessment of this shall take into consideration the erratic meal schedules, sleep disruptions, and high aerobic and anaerobic workloads intrinsic to firefighting. - (III) Has dilated retinal exam by a qualified ophthalmologist or optometrist that shows no higher grade of diabetic retinopathy than microaneurysms, as indicated on the International Clinical Diabetic Retinopathy Disease Severity Scale. - (IV) Has normal renal function based on a calculated creatinine clearance greater than 60mL/min and absence of proteinuria.
+- (ii) Insulin- requiring Type 2 diabetes mellitus, unless a candidate meets all the following criteria: - (I) Is maintained by a physician knowledgeable in current management of diabetes mellitus. - (II) Has demonstrated over a period of at least 3 months the motivation and understanding required to closely monitor and control capillary blood glucose levels through nutritional therapy and insulin administration.
+Assessment of this shall take into consideration the erratic meal schedules, sleep disruption, and high aerobic and anaerobic workloads intrinsic to firefighting. - (III) Has a dilated retinal exam by a qualified ophthalmologist or optometrist that show no higher grade of retinopathy than microaneurysms, as indicated on the International Clinical Diabetic Retinopathy Disease Severity Scale. - (IV) Has normal renal function based on a calculated creatinine clearance greater than 60 mL/min and absence of proteinuria.
 (Creatinine clearance can be calculated by use of the Cockroft-Gault or similar formula.
-Proteinuria is defined as 24-hour urine excretion of greater than or equal to 300mg of protein or greater than or equal to 300mg of albumin per gram of creatinine in a random sample). - (V) Has no automatic or peripheral neuropathy.
-(Peripheral neuropathy is determined by diminished ability to feel the vibration of a 129 cps tuning fork or the light touch of 10-gram monofilament on the dorsum of the great toe proximal to the nail autohomic neuropathy might be determined by evidence of gastroparesis, postural hypotension, or abnormal tests of heart rate variability.)
+Proteinuria is defined as 24-hour urine excretion of greater than or equal to 300 mg protein or greater than or equal to 300 mg of albumin per gram creatinine in a random sample). - (V) Has no autonomic or peripheral neuropathy.
+(Peripheral neuropathy is determined by diminished ability to feel the vibration of 128 cps tuning fork or the light touch of a 10-gram monofilament on the dorsum of the great toe proximal to the nail.
+Autonomic neuropathy can be determined by evidence of gastroparesis, postural hypotension, or abnormal tests of heart rate variability.